 What I am trying to achieve in bouncing my flash when shooting indoors, is directional light that is also soft.

 This example of a model that I photographed during a workshop, shows the kind of light I get from my on-camera flash – it is directional because I’m not bouncing the flash directly behind me, and I’m also not bouncing the flash off the ceiling above me.
 Bouncing flash off to the side, and even slightly ‘towards’ your subject can give you strikingly dramatic light from just an on-camera speedlight.
 Here’s an example from a recent workshop.

 To my eye this looks surprisingly good for merely one on-camera speedlight (and allowing some of the ambient light to come into play.)
 What we’re mimicking here is ‘short lighting’ as it is usually achieved in a studio.
 Also read this follow-up article on why I chose a piece of black foam over something that is white.

 Then there is an additional side benefit to using this piece of black foam to shield my light:

 - blocking flash light from directly hitting other people in the eyes

 This becomes important too.
 In bouncing flash behind you, or off to the side, you are wasting a huge amount of light from your flash.
 It really isn’t the most efficient use of your speedlight’s output .. but it does look pretty.
 With this, you are dumping a lot of light .. and this can be hugely annoying to guests and other people standing close to you.

-If you look here, you can see that the light from the flash is now directed upwards, and very little will be able to sear the retinas of people next to you.
+Looking at how this BFT is mounted on the flash, you can see that the light from the flash is now directed upwards, and very little will be able to sear the retinas of people next to you.

 Now, what I also wanted to show with this post, is that I manipulate this piece of black foam.